-Brooke Davis Anderson is the Museum Director at PAFA, the Pennsylvania Academy of the Fine Arts in Philadelphia, a position she has held since 2017.
-In this role Anderson is responsible for building the permanent collection and originating exhibitions for the first art museum in America: central to her leadership is expanding and making elastic the American art story to more fully include women artists and artists of color: ArtNet recently published articles delineating how PAFA is leading the way, nationally, in its acquisitions of artists of color and women.
+Brooke Davis Anderson is the former Museum Director at PAFA, the Pennsylvania Academy of the Fine Arts in Philadelphia, a position she had held since 2017.
+In this role Anderson was responsible for building the permanent collection and originating exhibitions for the first art museum in America: central to her leadership is expanding and making elastic the American art story to more fully include women artists and artists of color: ArtNet recently published articles delineating how PAFA is leading the way, nationally, in its acquisitions of artists of color and women.
 Anderson was recently honored by Rush Philanthropic Arts with an award for her dedication to diversity in the arts.

 Prior to moving to Philadelphia Anderson was the fourth Executive Director of Prospect New Orleans/U.S. Biennial (2013-2017) where she successfully implemented Prospect.3 and jump-started Prospect.4, all while making the organization debt free for the first time in its history (She closed the debt from Prospect.1, Prospect.1.5 and Prospect.2 while preparing for Prospect.4).
 Brooke also moved all operations from NYC to New Orleans with the belief that the project would be better poised for success if it emanated from its host city, and changed the project from a biennial to triennial.